Gaurav-1/Java/README.md

 12. WAP for Implementing Calculator in an Applet, use appropriate Layout Manager.

-13. WAP to implement Grid Layout and Border Layout.
+13. WAP to implement Grid Layout and Border Layout.----------(uploaded---BdrLayout.java)

 14. WAP to implement MouseMotion and MouseMotionListener Interface.